dijkstracula/solvent/paper/report.md

 _Figure 1: an ill-typed program that goes wrong, and a well-typed one that also goes wrong.[@LiquidHaskellTutorial]._

+> ST: maybe a comment about what exactly we mean by types can not go wrong.
+> otherwise if feels like this is just a contradiction.
+> in particular. what we mean by "go wrong" is that programs can't get "stuck",
+> there is always a way to evaluate them. we can define run-time exceptions
+> as explicit holes in the system that abort execution, so that we don't have
+> to be as precise with our type-system. of course, this then means, that we can't reason
+> about these behaviors in the type system. the goal is to reduce the number
+> of run-time exceptions we have in our system, and be able to reason about
+> more program behaviors in our type system.

 ### Towards a type-theoretic approach

 This particular soundness hole can be tackled by making the typelevel